Sansar Chand: Military career

-Conflict with hilly states
+Conflict with other Hill States

 In the historic Battle of Rehlu (1794), the Chamba chief, in collaboration with the Raja of Nurpur, confronted the formidable forces of Sansar Chand, supported by the chief of Guler.
 This pivotal clash unfolded in the Rehlu region, near present-day Rait village.
 There, Sansar Chand orchestrated a surprise attack that proved to be decisive.
 The intensity of the battle was palpable, and amidst the chaos, Raja Raj Singh of Chamba met his demise on the battlefield, at Nerti.
 His death dealt a severe blow to the Chamba-Nurpur alliance, ultimately leading to the rout of their combined forces.
 As a consequence of the Battle of Rehlu, the territory of Rohlu passed into the hands of the Katoch chief.
 This contributed to the expansion of Sansar Chand's influence in the region.
 Despite the victory, the Rehlu fort remained under the control of Chamba.